 FIT's Barnes & Noble Bookstore is open and can ship books and course related materials to students.
 In addition, it has expanded the digital format availability of course materials to provide students with access to materials immediately after an order is processed.
 If you have not yet entered your information on texts required for the course(s) you are teaching in the spring, please log into Course Materials Concierge.
 Please contact the bookstore with any questions about classroom materials (212-217-5690).
 In addition, share your textbook and reading information with the Gladys Marcus Library and they will investigate options for students to access through the library.
 You may also consider adopting an OER textbook.

-What other support is available to me for fall 2022 teaching?
+What other support is available to me for spring 2023 teaching?

 Please see the Support for Faculty tab at the top of this webpage.